 - Permitting: IPPC/Water/Waste, regulations, permitting application and processes

 - UK Water Industry Regulation

 Developed in partnership with the Foundation for Water Research (FWR) and is accredited by the Chartered Institution of Water and Environmental Management (CIWEM), the course is taught by a team of academic researchers from Cranfield University and current and former UK regulators and policy-makers.

 - LocationCranfield Campus

-Course structureThe course will be delivered primarily via lectures and will be supported by site visits, such as to Cranfield University’s sewage treatment works, pilot plant and test farm.
+Course structureThe course will be delivered via lectures and workshops at Cranfield University’s main campus.